XL-SHAO/Drupella-YOLO/README.md

 Dataset, annotations, source code, model configurations, and post-detection quantification tools associated with the paper:

-> **A deep learning-based approach for automated detection of small and occluded corallivorous *Drupella* spp. from coral reef imagery**
+> **A deep learning-based approach for automated detection of small and densely aggregated corallivorous *Drupella* spp. in coral reef imagery**

 ---